Project Address: 27 Monmouth Avenue, Dover

 - 3 bedrooms

 A multi-family house at the end of Monmouth Avenue in Dover was significantly damaged by a fire, making it no longer habitable.
 After the fire, the owners of the home, T.J.F.
-Enterprises, LLC, reached out to Morris Habitat to offer the property as a donation.
+Enterprises, LLC, donated the property to Morris Habitat.
 The owners are long-time friends of Morris Habitat, since they also own Seneca Tree Service, Inc., which provides Morris Habitat with tree trimming and tree removal on its construction sites at extremely competitive prices.
 The property sits above the Dover train station and is a short walking distance from the train station and downtown Dover.

-Morris Habitat demolished the existing home and will construct a new 3-bedroom Cape Cod home using one of the prototype house plans designed by Architect Seth A. Leeb, AIA.
+Morris Habitat demolished the existing home and constructed a new 3-bedroom Cape Cod home using one of the prototype house plans designed by Architect Seth A. Leeb, AIA.
 Using the same square footage, a home can be built with different layouts to include 2, 3 or 4 bedrooms, depending on the number of people in the homeowner family.
-The new home will be handicap-accessible and ENERGY STAR certified for energy efficiency, EPA WaterSense certified for water efficiency and EPA Indoor AirPLUS certified for health protections.
-Green or reusable building materials will be used whenever feasible.
+The new home is handicap-accessible.